rationalis-petra/Modulus/README.md

 🚧🔨 **Under Construction**  🪛🚧

-Modulus is a programming language which is currently under heavy development.
+Modulus is currently under heavy development.
 As such, it is rife with bugs, idiosyncrasies and unimplemented features.
 However, you can still try it out if you're interested.

+## Overview
+Modulus is intended to bring together the development experience of the two halves of the funcitonal programming world, offering the live-programming experience of the Lisp family combined with the confidence inspired by the type systems of the ML family.

-## Desired Features
+### Features
-+ **Structures** Tired of class hierarchy headaches? mechanism for packaging type(s) and associated behaviour.
-They offer a compelling alternative to object systems for implementing dynamic behaviour.
++ **Structures** Tired of class hierarchy headaches?
+Structs are a mechanism for packaging type(s) and associated behaviour.
+They double as both a basis for a module system, and offer a compelling alternative to object systems for implementing dynamic behaviour.

 + **Dependent Types** A powerful generalisation of existing type-systems, dependent types enable the type-system to express arbitrary properties, like "a function which returns only even numbers" or "a function which outputs strings containing only the letters a, b and c".

 + **Metaprogramming** Write code which writes code.
-You can write two types of macros, either modifying the parser, or rewriting syntax trees.
+Modulus has two types of macros, which either modify the parser, or rewrite syntax trees.

 + **Powerful Libraries** Modulus has a powerful set of standard libraries which implement not just collections, IO and networking, but also powerful parsing